 The gym teacher would ask who wanted to be “captains.”
 This occurred quite a bit through grade school.

-The two captains would be selected.
-They’d then choose their team.
-It was very predictable.
+The two captains would first choose their friends.

-One day we were in the school parking lot playing kickball.
-The setup was like softball or baseball.
+One day we were in the parking lot of the small Catholic school playing kickball.

-A kid would pitch the ball by rolling it towards the kicker who was waiting at the home plate.
-There were positions at the three bases, plus infield and outfield positions.
+A kid would pitch the ball by rolling it towards the kicker who was waiting at home plate.

-I was no superstar, but I was more agile and coordinated than most of the kids in my grade.
+I was more agile and coordinated than nearly all the neurotypical kids.

 In junior high was a ping pong table in the recreation room.
-I was so good at beating ANY kid (I’m not exaggerating, and this includes boys), that the boys began accusing me of cheating.
+I was so good at beating ANY boy (I was the only girl who played), that the boys began accusing me of cheating.

-But they couldn’t accept that a girl was beating them all, and eventually they refused to play me.
+They couldn’t accept that a girl was beating them and eventually they refused to play me.

 In high school I stunk at volleyball because the volleyball program stunk.

-But in college I joined the volleyball club and acquired significant skill.
+But in college I joined the volleyball club and acquired good skill.

-After college I moved to Chicago and continued playing volleyball, up to 20 hours a week in mostly pickup games.
-I also joined a volleyball club that consisted of superbly orchestrated drills.
+After college I moved to Chicago and continued playing volleyball, up to 20 hours a week in mostly pickup games among both men and women, with a men’s height net, amassing significant skills.